amarmashruwala/Chime-to-Broadcast-Automation/README.md

 If you launched an EC2 instance to host the Docker container, you may also want to stop the instance to avoid incurring cost.

-## ECS Deplyoyment:
+## ECS Deplyoment:

 ## Prerequisites using Windows 10

 You will need the following on your local Machine
 1. Download and Install Copilot
-2. Download and install Dokcer Desktop
+2. Download and install Docker Desktop for Windows.
+Run Docker.
+Make sure WSL2 Linux kernal package 64 bit is installed on your Windows PC. (this is needed to run docker on Windows)
-3.
+3. Install Git for Windows
+4. Install AWS CLI

+## Configuration